Wytamma/guigaga/README.md

 ## Usage

-Simply decorate your script with the `@gui()` decorator to add a GUI to your click CLI.
+Simply decorate your script with the `@gui()` decorator to add a Graphical User Interface to your click CLI.

 ```python
 import click